-b.
-Review the various research opportunities described under CNRC Areas of Research and Faculty and choose one or more faculty members with whom you have common interests.
+- a.
+Review the various research opportunities described under CNRC Areas of Research and Faculty and choose one or more faculty members with whom you have common interests. - b.

-- c.
 Contact the faculty member and ask if there are openings in his or her lab. - i.
-If the faculty member has available funds to support a fellow, complete application form B (attached) and send it, together with all the supporting documents, to that person. - ii.
-If he or she has no funds, but would like to support a fellow with NIH T32 or CNRC funds, then the same application form and packet should be sent to the program director (see below). - d.
-All applicants must have been awarded a Ph.D. or M.D. degree prior to commencing the program. - e.
-All T32 applicants must be U.S. citizens or have a green card.
-This may not be required for applicants to be funded by other sources (to be determined by the requirements of these funding sources) and is not a requirement for CNRC-funding.
+If the faculty member has available funds to support a fellow, complete Application Form C (attached) and send it, together with all the supporting documents, to that person.
+The faculty member will submit the application form and packet to the program director (see below). - ii.
+If he or she has no funds but would like to support a fellow with CNRC funds, complete Application Form B and work with the mentor to provide all supporting documents for the application process.
+The faculty member will submit the application form and packet to the program director (see below). - c.
+All applicants must have been awarded a Ph.D. or M.D. degree prior to commencing the program. - d.
+U.S. citizenship or a green card is not a requirement for CNRC-funding.
+However, this may be required for applicants to be funded by other sources (to be determined by the requirements of these funding sources).